randallwvr90/sqlalchemy-challenge/instructions.md

 X Using this date, retrieve the last 12 months of precipitation data by querying the 12 preceding months of data. **Note** you do not pass in the date as a variable to your query.

-* Select only the `date` and `prcp` values.
+X Select only the `date` and `prcp` values.

-* Load the query results into a Pandas DataFrame and set the index to the date column.
+X Load the query results into a Pandas DataFrame and set the index to the date column.

-* Sort the DataFrame values by `date`.
+X Sort the DataFrame values by `date`.

 * Plot the results using the DataFrame `plot` method.

   ![precipitation](Images/precipitation.png)

-* Use Pandas to print the summary statistics for the precipitation data.
+X Use Pandas to print the summary statistics for the precipitation data.

 ### Station Analysis